Vivian-Xie/Interactive-Lab-Hub/Lab 6/README.md

 The Distributed Goose Counting Game is a collaborative counting challenge where multiple players use Raspberry Pi devices with physical buttons to compete in counting geese from an image.
 The system creates an engaging, real-time competitive experience using distributed hardware and networked communication.

 **Game Flow:**
-1. An image of geese is displayed for 3 seconds
+1. An image of geese is displayed for 5 seconds
 2. After the image disappears, players wait through a 5-second countdown
 3. When the countdown ends, players have 5 seconds to answer
 4. Players press their button once for each goose they counted
-5. Players hold their button for 2 seconds to submit their final answer
+5. After 5 seconds, the system automatically calculates each player's answer based on their total button presses
 6. The first player with the correct answer wins

 ### Why is it interesting?

 This project demonstrates distributed sensing and real-time collaboration in several ways:

-**Distributed Input:** Each Raspberry Pi independently reads button presses and sends them via MQTT, creating a truly distributed input system where no single device controls the interaction.

-**Real-time Feedback:** All players can see each other's progress on the web interface as clicks happen in real-time, creating social pressure and excitement.
+**Real-time Feedback:** After the 5-second answer period, all players' answers are revealed simultaneously on the web interface, creating anticipation and excitement.

 **Physical-Digital Bridge:** The game combines physical button pressing with digital visualization, making abstract networked systems tangible and fun.